How To Build A Berm For Landscaping

 Having a sketch of the berm to scale will help you become aware of the area the berm will occupy so that you can know whether you have enough room to build it.

-Whats some of the best plants for berms?
+What are some of the best plants for berms?

 Put Down Your Layout Plan

-After you’re content with the shape of the berm, transfer it to the lawn using a landscaping spray paint.
+After you’re content with the shape of the berm, transfer it to the lawn using landscaping spray paint.

 Remove The Turf Layer In The Marked Lawn